 Nintendo included a LAN port for wired internet, as well as an HDMI port to hook up with a tv, which supports up to 4k picture quality transfer, two USB type-c ports for charging, and other multimedia usage.
 Cable tidying is also simpler with this new dock.

-Another essential improvement which I observed is an improvement in storage capacity here we got 64GB of internal storage capacity and external 2TB expandable capability.
+Another essential improvement which I observed is an improvement in storage capacity here we got 64GB of internal storage capacity and external 2TB expandable capability which is better than some of the entry segment smartphones.
 Nintendo has given a microSD teeny slot for a card hidden beneath the stand.

 Multiplayer gaming options